microchip-pic-avr-examples/avr128da48-cnano-adc-free-running-mplab/README.md

 ## Setup

-The AVR128DA48 Curiosity Nano Development Board is used as the test platform.
-The POT Click board is placed on the first mikroBUS slot of the Curiosity Nano Adapter board as in the below picture.
+The AVR128DA48 Curiosity Nano Development Board is used as a test platform.
+The POT Click board is placed on the first mikroBUS slot of the Curiosity Nano Adapter board, as in the below picture.
 <br><img src="images/connections.png" width="600">

 <br>The following configurations must be made: